to view an animated version of this procedure.

 which are crystals of bile that can form in the gallbladder.
 Sometimes, these get stuck in the ducts that bile normally flows through.
 This blockage in the ducts can damage the gallbladder and the liver.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: Gallstones that have entered the abdominal cavityBleedingInfectionInjury to other nearby structures or organsReactions to general anesthesiaBlood clots

 Use of certain medications

-Your doctor will probably do some or all of the following: Blood tests to evaluate liver functionUltrasound
+Your doctor will probably do some or all of the following: Blood tests to evaluate liver functionAbdominal ultrasoundHepatobiliary iminodiacetic acid (HIDA) scan—an x-ray test that uses contrast material to highlight the liver, gallbladder, ducts, and small intestines and make them easier to seeElectrocardiogram (EKG)

-to make sure that your heart and lungs are healthy enough before surgery
+chest x-ray—to make sure that the heart and lungs are healthy enough for surgery

 Leading up to your procedure: